 Understanding Khao Laem’s current tiger population and degree of connectivity with other tiger populations within Western Thailand is an important step toward informing and facilitating landscape-scale recovery.
 During the first year of this Wildcats supported project, Freeland implemented opportunistic camera-trap based tiger surveys to identify sites appropriate for a rigorously scientific Spatially Explicit Capture-Recapture (SECR) grid survey, which Freeland will build on in this second phase.
-Phase 1 supported patrolling and patrol-based monitoring, increasing patrol coverage, effectiveness, and consequently reporting.
-Through these activities, the project is improving the understanding of resident tigers and the threats they face.
-This will lead to improved management and evidence-led protection strategies facilitating safer tiger dispersal within WEFCOM, helping maintain the site as one of mainland Southeast Asia’s last tiger strongholds.
+Phase 1 & 2 supported patrolling and patrol-based monitoring, increasing patrol coverage, effectiveness, and consequently reporting.
+Through these activities, the project is improving the understanding of resident tigers and the threats they face and leading to improved management and evidence-led protection strategies facilitating safer tiger dispersal within WEFCOM.

 In 2021, Phase 3 will include a programme to remove the up to 5,000 cattle that are being illegally grazed in the National Park.
 This will include initial surveys and then workshops with graziers and is the start of a process which may take up to three years to complete.